bakketun/docker-sbcl/README.md

 docker-sbcl
 ===========

-Docker with SBCL and Quicklisp
+Docker with SBCL and Quicklisp.

+NB!
+This is just an example.
+Don't put FROM bakketun/sbcl in your Docker.

 ## Example